This portal is a central place to find audio & video training aids, guidebooks, and other resources related to inductions, elections, and ceremonies.

 The text for the Ceremony for the Ordeal available to download (2018 revision).
 This file also includes the Pre-Ordeal Ceremony.

 Brotherhood Ceremony Resources

 Training and resource files for teams and individuals conducting the Brotherhood Ceremony, including the current ceremony text, background information on the new ceremony, and tips for delivering an effective ceremonial experience.

-The text for the Ceremony of the Brotherhood available to download (2014 revision).
+The text for the Ceremony for the Brotherhood available to download (2018 revision).
 This file also includes the Guide to Understanding, which allows members of any experience to learn the meaning of the ceremony and its impact on Brotherhood candidates.

 Conducting the Brotherhood Ceremony: Notes for Ceremonial Principals and Advisers provides insight into key areas of the new ceremony.
 Interested Arrowmen and ceremonialists are encouraged to review the document for hints on symbolism, suggestions from the principals, and other useful commentary.